nelsonalb/2023_MLB_Playoff_Predictions_And_Realignment-Project-4/README.md

 ## Presentation

-The PowerPoint presentation (`presentation.pptx`) provides an overview of the code's functionality and the results of the team realignment process.
+The PowerPoint presentation (`MLBpredictions-realignment.pptx`) provides an overview of the code's functionality and the results of the team realignment process.
 It includes the following sections:

 1. Introduction
 2. The Problem